haampie/libtree/README.md

 ## Changing search paths
 `libtree` follows the rules of `ld.so` to locate libraries, but does not use `ldconfig`'s cache.
-Instead it parses `/etc/ld.so.conf` runtime.
-The location of the `ld.so` config can be changed as well by setting `--ldconf mylibs.conf`.

-Search paths can be added at runtime as well via `LD_LIBRARY_PATH=path libtree ...`.
+Instead it parses `/etc/ld.so.conf` at runtime.
+In fact you can change the search path config by setting `--ldconf mylibs.conf`.
+Search paths can be added as well via `LD_LIBRARY_PATH="path1:path2:$LD_LIBRARY_PATH" libtree ...`.

 ## Build from source
 ```bash